-We are asking you to give permission for a small sample of your child's bone marrow, blood and/or other tissue, such as spinal fluid, to be stored in CellBank for study in approved research studies in the future.
+We are asking you to give permission for a small sample of your child's bone marrow and/or blood to be stored in CellBank for study in approved research studies in the future.
 These samples would be taken at the same time as samples taken to make a diagnosis or to help guide treatment, or would be any of the sample left over after diagnosis or treatment testing.

 You are being asked because your child will be having, or recently had, tests that involve taking these samples as part of their normal diagnosis and treatment.
-The samples in CellBank can help to find out about the causes of leukaemia and other similar disorders, how to prevent them, and how to treat them.
+The samples in CellBank can help to find out about the causes of aplastic anaemia and other similar disorders, how to prevent them, and how to treat them.